kiwicom/python-weekend-entry-task/README.md

 # Python weekend entry task

+**Welcome to Europython!** To experience the attendee selection process for Kiwi.com Python Weekend and win some flight vouchers for your next trip, you can try solving this entry task and receiving feedback.
+Just email the solution in a zip file to lukas.kubis@kiwi.com with the subject starting with `PW`.
+Happy coding!

 ## Assignment
 **Write a python script/module/package, that for a given flight data in a form of `csv` file (check the examples), prints out a structured list of all flight combinations for a selected route between airports A -> B, sorted by the final price for the trip.**